polachz/ShellExtender/README.md

 # ShellExtender
 This project modify and extend ZSH or BASH shell about some new functionality.

+* Fire new or attach to existing TMUX "remote" session when connected through SSH automatically - your work stay preserved even if connection to your server is lost or corrupted

 * Defines aliases (see **aliases** file)
   * Filesystem aliases as **ll, ls, ..** etc.
   * **grep** colorization